 However, if you find that you won’t be using the stairs regularly (stairs that lead to the basement or the attic), you may want to choose materials that are a bit on the lower end.
 The amount of space that you have will also play a role in the decision process.

 If you will be using it often and plan to carry large amounts of materials, choose accordingly.
 In most cases, a nice staircase will run somewhere to the tune of $5000, including labour.
 When you hire a contractor to do the job, before you sign the contract, make sure that the finishing process and the installation costs are included in the quoted price.

 Climbing up or going down the stairs is a much more pleasant experience when the steps are large enough to accommodate your movements.
 Your feet shouldn’t exceed the tip of the stair nosing.
 Floating toes can lead to accidents!
 Furthermore, the length of the stairs should not make it so a person that uses the staircase is forced to take strides that are too long or too short.

 The distance between each step should not be overtly spaced out or restricted.
 In other words, changing a staircase is not an easy task.
-It means knowing local building codes in order to make sure that the building and dimensions follow the regulations that are currently in effect in your area.
+It means knowing local building codes to make sure that the building and dimensions follow the regulations that are currently in effect in your area.
 If you neglect to adapt to these requirements, local authorities may issue a notice of violation with a fine exceeding $100.
 It’s better to hire a reliable contractor that will take care of the job.

 RenoQuotes.com can help you get quotes for your staircase renovation project.
 If you submit your project to us, we’ll put you in contact with contractors that are the most suitable for you.
 Fill in the form on the homepage ( it only takes a few minutes), and you will receive quotes from companies that are specialized in staircase renovation projects.